Permanent jewellery: Friendship, love, and marriage

 A woman places a wedding ring on her wife at a marriage ceremony.

 Three lockets, two containing the hair of a loved one.
 Lockets are usually placed on a necklace or sometimes a bracelet.

-A common use of Permanent Jewellery is to show love to someone and give them a reminder of you while you're away.
-Lockets and friendship bracelets are usually able to be removed just fine but wearing continually is meaningful to some and seen as a show of gratitude and connection.
+A common use of permanent jewellery is to show love to someone and as a reminder in their absence.
+Lockets and friendship bracelets are usually easily removed but continuous wearing is meaningful to some, and seen as a show of gratitude and connection.

-In 1969, Aldo Cipullo created the Love Bracelet which requires a special tool to open and close.
-He was quoted: "What modern people want are love symbols that look semi-permanent – or, at least, require a trick to remove.
+In 1969, Aldo Cipullo created the love bracelet, which requires a special tool to open and close.
+Cipullo said: "What modern people want are love symbols that look semi-permanent – or, at least, require a trick to remove.
 After all, love symbols should suggest an everlasting quality."
-The tool itself, a screwdriver, is also available as a piece of jewellery to be worn by the person who gifted the bracelet.
+The removal tool, a screwdriver, is also available as a piece of jewellery to be worn by the person who gifted the bracelet.

-Engagement rings and wedding rings are the most common form of permanent jewellery.
-Most people rarely if ever remove their wedding rings and it is common to bury people with them still worn.
-Some types of engagement rings are designed to accompany or complete the wedding ring once it is placed.
-The use of soft metals such as gold causes the rings to shape to the wearer over time, making them more comfortable to wear for longer periods and also sometimes making them harder to remove.
+Engagement rings and wedding rings are the most common forms of permanent jewellery.
+Most people rarely or never remove their wedding rings, and it is common to bury corpses with them still worn.
+Some types of engagement rings are designed to accompany or complete the wedding ring.
+The use of soft metals such as gold causes the rings to shape to the wearer over time, making them more comfortable to wear for longer periods and sometimes making them harder to remove.

-Some items become considered permanent jewelry by the owner even though removing them is trivial.
-A common example is continually wearing the wristwatch of a deceased relative to feel close to them.
+Some items become considered permanent jewelry by the owner, even though removing them is trivial.
+A common example is continually wearing a deceased person's wristwatch to feel close to them.